thunchanokbow/Postgresql-database/section/create-table.md

 ## Create from UI

-- To create new datadase by right-clicking on the Table tab.
+- To create new table by right-clicking on the Table tab.
 - Selecting create from the drop-down options.
 - Specify the name, the owner and the schema of the table.